Sunday, 15 December 2024

 Over the years sales of Run Geordie Run t-shirts have raised almost £40,000 for good causes in the North East of England.
 Thanks to the goodwill of local businesses for paying for their production costs, EVERY PENNY from sales has been donated to charities such as St. Benedict's Hospice, The Children's Foundation, The Sir Bobby Robson Foundation and Useful Vision.

 The four colour design is printed on the same technical fabric as previous Run Geordie Run t-shirts.
 They are ideal to wear in the gym, out running, on a walk or simply down the pub.
 They are available in sizes S, M, L, XL and XXL and are priced at £30.
-However, if they are ordered before 12th November 2024 then there is a special early bird price of £25.
+Postage to the UK is free.

 T-shirts will be posted on 25th November 2024.
 To order yours, please complete the form below.